tinkerbell/tinkerbell-docs/docs/setup/local-vagrant.md

 EOF
 ```

+First delete the conflicting hardware definition that came with the sandbox repository.
 Then, push the hardware data to the database with the `tink hardware push` command.

 ```
-docker exec -i deploy_tink-cli_1 tink hardware push < ./hardware-data.json
+docker exec -i compose_tink-cli_1 tink hardware push < ./hardware-data.json
-> 2020/06/17 14:12:45 Hardware data pushed successfully
+> 2021/11/30 21:05:31 Hardware data pushed successfully
 ```

 If you are following along in the `tink-server` logs, you should see:

 ```
-tink-server_1  | {"level":"info","ts":1592936402.3975577,"caller":"grpc-server/hardware.go:37","msg":"data pushed","service":"github.com/tinkerbell/tink","id":"ce2e62ed-826f-4485-a39f-a82bb74338e2"}
+tink-server_1               | {"level":"info","ts":1638306331.943881,"caller":"grpc-server/hardware.go:82","msg":"data pushed","service":"github.com/tinkerbell/tink","id":"7462cca3-5539-4524-90e9-ab98c3fabf27"}
 ```

 ## Creating a Template

 Next, define the template for the workflow.
 The template sets out tasks for the Worker to preform sequentially.
 This template contains a single task with a single action, which is to perform "hello-world".
-Just as in the [hello-world example](/examples/hello-world-workflow), the "hello-world" image doesn't contain any instructions that the Worker will perform.
+Just as in the [hello-world example](/workflows/hello-world-workflow), the "hello-world" image doesn't contain any instructions that the Worker will perform.
 It is just a placeholder in the template so a workflow can be created and pushed to the Worker.

 ```
 cat > hello-world.yml  <<EOF